statgen/pheweb-rg-pipeline/README.md

 #### - Locally

-Inside the `SumHer/nextflow.config` file, set the number of cpus you want to use via the `cpus` parameter:
+Inside the `SumHer/nextflow.config` file, set the number of cpus you want to use via the `cpus` parameter e.g.:
 ```
 ...
 $local {